ashdyl17/StegoShield/README.md

-# 🛡️ StegoShield - Web-based Image Steganography App
+# 🛡️ StegoShield - Image Steganography App

 **StegoShield** is a modern and interactive web application that allows users to hide and retrieve secret messages inside images using **XOR encryption** combined with **LSB (Least Significant Bit) steganography**.
 Built using **Streamlit**, the app runs in your browser with a clean, responsive UI.